fostlt/app-dev-entrance/README.md

 # Notes
 Here is my take on the App Dev Entrance project.
 I still have some minors bugs to fix, but It works well enough for now.
+-
+Need to do still - Made question random, but it reuses the same question currently.

 # App Developer Entrance Project